project-hatohol/HAPI-2.0-Specification/en/README.md

 |"ABBREV" |Abbreviate to accept a request because request interval a little.|
 |"FAILURE"|Fail to accept a request.|

- In case of fetch procedure params wronged and etc..., need to return error that is defined in the JSON_RPC2.0 to Hatohol server as the following example.
+If fetch series of procedures' parameters are wrong or invalid and so on, it needs to return error which is defined in the JSON RPC 2.0 to HAP as following example:

  ```json
 {